 The excuse for continuing with this illegal practice is for the police to say that there is no magistrate available over the weekend.
-But in reality there is always a magistrate on duty who is available every day and at all times.
-A person in custody whose 24 hour time limit is ending after regular court hours, can always be produced before the magistrate at his home.
+But in reality there is always a magistrate on duty available 24 x 7.
+A person in custody whose 24 hour time limit is ending after regular court hours can always be produced before the magistrate at his home.
 The magistrate cannot refuse to see the suspect.